Investigating the Effect of Network Pruning on Performance and Interpretability: Introduction

 Pruning methods have been explored extensively in the literature.
 Early work by Han et al.~\cite{han2015learning} introduced the concept of unstructured pruning, where individual weights are pruned based on their magnitude, leading to significant reductions in model sizes.
 For example, in their work with AlexNet, they achieved a 9x reduction in the number of parameters with only a negligible drop in Top-1 accuracy from 57.2\% to 57.1\%.
 However, unstructured pruning does not guarantee speedups in practice due to the irregular sparsity patterns it creates, which are difficult to exploit efficiently on standard hardware.

 More recent research has focused on structured pruning, which involves pruning entire filters, channels, or layers, resulting in more regular sparsity patterns that are easier to accelerate on modern hardware.
-For instance, Li et al.~\cite{li2016pruning} demonstrated that pruning 34\% of the filters in VGG-16 led to a reduction in the number of parameters with less than a 0.1\% drop in Top-5 accuracy on ImageNet.
+For instance, Li et al.~\cite{li2017pruning} demonstrated that pruning 34\% of the filters in VGG-16 led to a reduction in the number of parameters with less than a 0.1\% drop in Top-5 accuracy on ImageNet.
 Similarly, Molchanov et al.~\cite{molchanov2017pruning} showed that by pruning 64\% of the parameters in VGG-16, they achieved a minimal loss of 0.6\% in Top-1 accuracy.
 These results underscore the potential of structured pruning to produce compact models with minimal accuracy degradation.

 Building upon these approaches, we applied them to GoogLeNet and explored an alternative pruning strategy we termed Connection Sparsity.
 This method focuses on pruning input channels, which differs from traditional structured pruning that targets output channels.
 By pruning input channels, Connection Sparsity preserves the structural integrity of the network while still reducing the number of connections, which is beneficial for optimizing inference speeds.
 Previous studies, such as those by Li et al.~\cite{li2017pruning} and He et al.~\cite{he2017channel}, have suggested that such approaches can lead to more efficient models with less accuracy degradation.
 Remarkably, our experiments demonstrated that applying Connection Sparsity to GoogLeNet allowed us to prune 80\% of the entire model while achieving an increase in Top-1 accuracy on ImageNet by 0.2\% after retraining.
-This level of pruning with an accuracy improvement has not been previously achieved, highlighting the effectiveness of this approach.
+To the best of our knowledge, this result is notable among the pruning settings considered here, highlighting the effectiveness of this approach.

 Another significant aspect of our research is the comparison between iterative and one-shot pruning techniques.
 Iterative pruning has been shown to be more effective in maintaining model accuracy, as it allows the network to gradually adapt to the reduced number of parameters~\cite{zhu2017prune, frankle2018lottery}.
 However, it is more computationally expensive compared to one-shot pruning, where a large portion of the network is pruned in a single step and retrained afterwards.
 Our work evaluates the trade-offs between these two approaches, showing that while iterative pruning yields slightly better results, it comes at a significant computational cost.